 The term Enterprise Resource Planning, or ERP for short, has been around for years.
 However, if you are not working in the manufacturing industry or for an enterprise software provider, you may not be familiar with the term.
-You may have pondered what is ERP?
+You may have pondered what ERP is?
 What does this solution entail?
 How can ERP benefit your business?
 This article is for you!

-ERP is a collective of integrated applications created to essentially aid businesses in the day to day administration and management processes.
+ERP is a collective of integrated applications created to primarily aid businesses in the day to day administration and management processes.

 The term ERP was coined by Gartner back in 1990.
-Its precursors were material requirements planning and manufacturing resource planning systems, and as the name implied, used specifically in the manufacturing sector.
+Its precursors were material requirements planning and manufacturing resource planning systems, and as the name implied, explicitly used in the manufacturing sector.

 In the earlier days, ERP was designed with a heavy focus on large enterprises with a big budget for IT investments.
 Nowadays, they also cater for small to medium-sized businesses to further expand the market share and a variety of usages for their ERP systems.

-Furthermore, the system also allows you to set spending budgets and compare with the actual costs within a certain time frame.
-Thus, you have a higher control over the costs your business generates.
+Furthermore, the system also allows you to set spending budgets and compare with the actual costs within a specific time frame.
+Thus, you have higher control over the costs your business generates.

-One misconception about ERP is that since everybody can gain access to the data, there will certainly be issues with data security sooner or later.
-Enterprises have full authority of whom they are allowed to gain access to a certain data, and to what extent.
-For a certain individual to go beyond their level of authority, he/she needs to pass series of security gateways.
+One misconception about ERP is that since everybody can gain access to the data, there will undoubtedly be issues with data security sooner or later.
+Enterprises have full authority of whom they are allowed to gain access to a particular data, and to what extent.
+For a specific individual to go beyond their level of authority, he/she needs to pass series of security gateways.

 Starting an ERP project can be hefty confusing.
 Before your organisation even decide to deploy the ERP system from a specific vendor, there is a list of criteria you may want to take into account to ensure the project is a success.

 Further reading about successful ERP implementations: